marcellypedra/WebDevelopment-App/README.md

 5. Repeat steps 1 to 3 but in the roster-backend folder ( except for the `file.sh`)

+## Run Backend

+1. Navigate to Backend folder:
+   `cd roster-backend`

+2. In the .env file include your credentials where it is necessary

+4. Start the backend by running the command:

+   `nodemon src/server.ts`

+## Run Frontend

+1. Open a new terminal to run the frontend separately from the backend and run the command:

+   `ng serve`

+BOTH ENVIRONMENTS (BACKEND AND FRONTEND) SHOULD BE RUNNING SIMULTANEOUSLY FOR THE APP PROPERLY WORKS.

 ## Development Angular Project